fmidev/smartmet-international-documentation/Install/SmartMet Alert.md

 install it to other computers as well.

 1. Download and install proper Java-version.
 Recommended version is Bellsoft Liberica (based on openJDK) LTS version 8.
-It can be found from: https://bell-sw.com
+It can be found from: https://bell-sw.com/pages/downloads/#jdk-8-lts

-2. Make sure that you download FULL JDK, instead of proposed Standard JDK-package.
+2. Make sure that you download FULL JRE, instead of proposed Standard JDK-package.
-Please also note that version is 8. (e.g. https://download.bell-sw.com/java/8u292+10/bellsoft-jdk8u292+10-windows-amd64-full.msi)
+Please also note that version is 8. (e.g. https://download.bell-sw.com/java/8u422+6/bellsoft-jre8u422+6-windows-amd64-full.msi)

 3. Download the newest software package from the address provided by FMI. (e.g. https://cdn.fmi.fi/b/smartmet-alert-kyrgyzstan-2021-05-27.zip)